 The Society's object was "the dissemination of Christian knowledge, and the means of religious instruction among all those, in their country, who were destitute of them."
 It was quite a struggle for the missionaries to convert the Indians.
 Christianity was alien to the Native Americans.
 The early missionaries, such as John Eliot, Gideon Hawley, the Mayhews, and John Cotton, mastered the Indian language, formed alphabets and grammar books and learned to preach in the native tongue.
 Conducting sermons and visiting Indian homes were the early ways of propagating the gospel.

-Around the first decade of the nineteenth century education in missionary schools became the focus.
+Around the first decade of the 19th century, education in missionary schools became the focus.
 The outcome of the Civil War and the freeing of the slaves added to the shift toward industrial education, as white society tried to "civilize and Christianize" the blacks as well as the Indians.
-During the mid-nineteenth century industrial schools for blacks sprung up in the southeast, such as Claflin University, Tuskegee Normal School, and Hampton Institute in Virginia.
-Inspired by reform groups such as the Temperance Society, white America began to shift the focus of education for Indians and Blacks away from reading and writing and more toward assimilating these two groups with white habits and trades to make them useful in society.
+During the mid-19th century, industrial schools for blacks sprung up in the southeast, such as Claflin University, Tuskegee Normal School, and Hampton Institute in Virginia.
+Inspired by reform groups such as the Temperance Society, white America began to shift the focus of education for Indians and blacks away from reading and writing and more toward assimilating these two groups with white habits and trades to make them useful in society.

 The diaries of six missionaries all date between 1791-1828, with the exception of George Kenngott's.
 The diaries reveal missionary thought with an emphasis on family or health problems.
 They usually have daily entries covering a several month period.
-The Indian point of view is very under represented in the diaries as well as in the general correspondence.
+The Indian point of view is very under-represented in the diaries, as well as in the general correspondence.
 A better account of Indian life may be found in George Kenngott's 1910 report of his travels among the western tribes.
-Photos are included.
+Photographs are included.

 There is material missing during certain years throughout the collection.
-There is a particularly large gap in the General Correspondence between 1863 and 1874.
-Published annual committee reports, which may be found at MHS, attest to the continued existence of the Society since 1787.
+There is a particularly large gap in the general correspondence between 1863 and 1874.
+Published annual committee reports, which may be found at the MHS, attest to the continued existence of the Society since 1787.